DNA sequencing: Chain-termination methods

 The chain-termination method developed by Frederick Sanger and coworkers in 1977 soon became the method of choice, owing to its relative ease and reliability.
 When invented, the chain-terminator method used fewer toxic chemicals and lower amounts of radioactivity than the Maxam and Gilbert method.
 Because of its comparative ease, the Sanger method was soon automated and was the method used in the first generation of DNA sequencers.

 Sanger sequencing is the method which prevailed from the 1980s until the mid-2000s.
 Over that period, great advances were made in the technique, such as fluorescent labelling, capillary electrophoresis, and general automation.
 These developments allowed much more efficient sequencing, leading to lower costs.
 The Sanger method, in mass production form, is the technology which produced the first human genome in 2001, ushering in the age of genomics.
 However, later in the decade, radically different approaches reached the market, bringing the cost per genome down from $100 million in 2001 to $10,000 in 2011.

+Sequencing by synthesis

+The objective for sequential sequencing by synthesis (SBS) is to determine the sequencing of a DNA sample by detecting the incorporation of a nucleotide by a DNA polymerase.
+An engineered polymerase is used to synthesize a copy of a single strand of DNA and the incorporation of each nucleotide is monitored.
+The principle of real-time sequencing by synthesis was first described in 1993 with improvements published some years later.
+The key parts are highly similar for all embodiments of SBS and includes (1) amplification of DNA (to enhance the subsequent signal) and attach the DNA to be sequenced to a solid support, (2) generation of single stranded DNA on the solid support, (3) incorporation of nucleotides using an engineered polymerase and (4) real-time detection of the incorporation of nucleotide The steps 3-4 are repeated and the sequence is assembled from the signals obtained in step 4.
+This principle of real-time sequencing-by-synthesis has been used for almost all massive parallel sequencing instruments, including 454, PacBio, IonTorrent, Illumina and MGI.